h3xx/OneMany/RULEBOOK.md

 game called MONOPOLY to the executives of Parker Brothers.
 Mr.
 Darrow, like many other Americans, was unemployed at the time and often played this game to amuse himself and pass the time.
-It was the game’s exciting promise of fame and fortune that initially prompted Darrow to produce this game on his own.
+It was the game's exciting promise of fame and fortune that initially prompted Darrow to produce this game on his own.

 With help from a friend who was a printer, Darrow sold 5,000 sets